 - With respect to student-on-student harassment and disciplining students for their speech, expression, or assemblies, the college will not impose disciplinary action, except for unwelcome conduct directed toward a person that is discriminatory on a basis prohibited by federal, state, or local law, and that is so severe, pervasive, and objectively offensive that it effectively bars the victim’s access to an education opportunity or benefit.

 - Examples of sexual harassment – Sexual harassment is not limited to personal interactions, but can occur via telephone, texting, social media, the internet, and other methods of communication.
 Examples of sexual harassment include, but are not limited to the following:

 - Refusing to hire, promote, or grant or deny certain privileges because of acceptance or rejection of sexual advances

 - Promising a work-related benefit or a grade in return for sexual favors

-- Suggestive or inappropriate communications, email, notes, letters, or other written materials displaying objects or pictures which are sexual in nature that would create hostile or offensive work or living environments
+- Suggestive or inappropriate communications, emails, texts, notes, letters, or other written or electronic materials displaying objects or pictures which are sexual in nature that would create hostile or offensive work or living environments

 - Sexual innuendoes, comments and remarks about a person’s clothing, body or activities